Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

            my-image-full                        # image
 ```

+By default, Ubuntu Docker image does not have packages required for user log-in installed.
+You can enable such features by running ``unminimize`` before logging in as a user.
-After creating your own user account, you can leave the container running in background by pressing the hot keys
+To leave the container running in background by pressing the hot keys

 ``` bash
 <C-p> <C-q>